 - Hard Water – Water with a high mineral content — contains high traces of dissolved calcium and magnesium.

-Is Hard Water Bad?
+Is Hard Water Bad for Your Dog?

 This water is commonly known for leaving behind water stains, making it hard to lather soap and shampoo, and causing clogs and wear and tear on plumbing pipes and fixtures.
 While there are studies that show hard water has no negative health benefits, Trupanion (a veterinary medical insurance company) has found a link between hard water and urinary health issues in pets.